NickJocius/big-commerce-custom/README.md

     > > This required creating an app to gain access to the clientId and inserting a script into the simpleItemCategory.html.
 The script makes and XMLhttp request.
 14. I created a series of functions to change image on hover.
     > > I used jquery to access the card-image and created two empty arrays to add images to.
 Then as I looped over the image array I changed the size variables to not revieve error then added on mouseover event to change to second image and on mouseout changed back to original image.

-## Test Notes

-Having never worked with BigCommerce or stencil, this test required a significant amount of time dedicated to study and research.
-I had some exposure to handlebars during my degree and needed a refresher.
-Given how much I have learned about using this platform in only 4 days, I am confident with a little more time I could fully grasp all concepts and maintain a strict adherence to it's structure and patterns.
-This test has only made me more curious and determined to master the platform and I will continue to learn its concepts regardless of any outcome.